oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-kafka/oracle-to-kafka.md

         ![GGMA Path Status](./images/ggma-path-status.png " ")

     ***Source deployment completed!***
-## Task 3: GoldenGate Configuration for Kafka as Target
+## Task 3: GoldenGate configuration for Kafka as target

 1. To create a replicat, sign into Administration service of GoldenGate (MA) of Big Data from the below URL with username as ***oggadmin*** and password as ***Gg.Rocks_99***